 New tools that allow the pathologist to quickly and efficiently review and analyze digital slides will evolve.
 This could reduce the number of slides that need to be reviewed by the pathologist; but will also shift the balance of server and client resource requirements in the performance - cost equation.

-Standards for Archival
+Standards for Storage and Archival

 Working Group 26, a subcommittee of the DICOM standards body, has ratified a proposal for storing digital slides within a PACS archive in DICOM Supplement 145.
-In the near future, PACS vendors and DPS vendors will support this standard.
-This will increase the development of vendor neutral archives for the Enterprise.